AoxeTech/Aoxe.RabbitMQ/README.md

 ### Publish

-In Zaabee.RabbitMQ we distinguish the different publishing methods by message type and message sending type as follows:
+In Aoxe.RabbitMQ we distinguish the different publishing methods by message type and message sending type as follows:

 ```csharp
 void PublishEvent<T>(T @event);